-We took our name from a Robert Johnson standard, “Hot Tamales.”
+My singing partner, Craig Reeder, and I took the name of our duo from an old Robert Johnson standard, “Hot Tamales.”

-The other half of the tamale is Craig Reeder, and together, when not covering old blues guys, Motown greats or the Everly Brothers we perform our own music.
+When not covering old blues guys, Motown greats, traditional tunes, or the Everly Brothers Craig and I perform our own music.

 On this page I want to share some of our songs and the stories behind them.